antublue/test-engine/MANUAL.md

 **Notes**

-- Abstract test classes are not executed.
+- Additional test annotations require non-static fields/methods

 - `@TestEngine.Order(order = <int>)` is applies to methods defined in the class.